LenaRantsevich/Encode-Ai-Hackathon-Reputy/README.md

 For inquiries or collaboration opportunities, reach out to us:

-- Email: contact@reputy.com
+- Email: lena@reputy.io
-- GitHub: @reputy
+- GitHub: @LenaRantsevich

 ## 🔗 Additional Resources

-Explore further documentation and tutorials on our website.
+Explore the concept on our website: www.reputy.io